 § 2-9-33.
 Cost estimate for bill or amendment that may impact state prison or county jail population.

 A prison or jail population cost estimate shall be attached to any bill or amendment, except misdemeanor penalties, that may impact the state prison or county jail population.
-A prison or jail population cost estimate shall be attached to any measure proposed by ballot initiative, except Class 2 misdemeanor penalties, that may impact the state prison or jail population cost estimate shall be attached to any county jail population.
-A prison or jail population cost estimate shall be attached to any measure proposed by ballot initiative, except Class 2 misdemeanor penalties, that may impact the state prison or county jail population cost estimate shall be prepared for a bill or amendment with a Class 1 misdemeanor penalty only upon a request authorized by the rules of the Legislature.
-The requirement for a cost estimate includes each bill, amendment, or ballot initiative that meets the penalty requirements of this section and that increases the period of imprisonment authorized for an existing crime, that adds a new crime for which imprisonment is authorized, that imposes a minimum or mandatory minimum term of imprisonment, or that modifies any law governing release of a prisoner from imprisonment or supervision.

-The sponsor of the legislation, amendment, or ballot initiative shall request and allow sufficient time to prepare a cost estimate from the Legislative Research Council.
+A prison or jail population cost estimate shall be prepared for a bill or amendment with a Class 1 misdemeanor penalty only upon a request authorized by the rules of the Legislature.
+The requirement for a cost estimate includes each bill or amendment that meets the penalty requirements of this section and that increases the period of imprisonment authorized for an existing crime, that adds a new crime for which imprisonment is authorized, that imposes a minimum or mandatory minimum term of imprisonment, or that modifies any law governing release of a prisoner from imprisonment or supervision.
+The sponsor of the legislation or amendment shall request and allow sufficient time to prepare a cost estimate from the Legislative Research Council.
 The cost estimate shall be completed for a bill or amendment before the bill or amendment is considered by any standing committee of the Legislature.
-Any ballot initiative shall have a cost estimate attached to the Attorney General's statement required pursuant to § 12-13-9 or 12-13-25.1.

 § 2-9-34.
 Contents of cost estimate.

-A cost estimate pursuant to § 2-9-33 shall include the following:
+A cost estimate pursuant to $\S$ 2-9-33 shall include:

-(1) An analysis of the specific components that will impact the prison and jail population;

-(2) The projected cost of the impact on the state prison system and the aggregate cost to county jails on an annual basis and cost over a ten year period; and

-(3) Operational costs and capital costs including all manner of construction.
+- 1) An analysis of the specific components that will impact the prison and jail population; - 2) The projected cost of the impact on the state prison system and the aggregate cost to county jails on an annual basis and cost over a ten year period; and - 3) Operational costs and capital costs including all manner of construction.

 6C-1.
 Bills and resolutions that require fiscal notes.
 A bill, amendment, or resolution that has an effect on the revenues, expenditures, or fiscal liability of the state or any political subdivision of the state may include a fiscal note incorporating an estimate of the effect.
 This rule does not apply to the cost of legislative processing, or any appropriation bill with specific dollar amounts.
 A fiscal note is an estimate of the fiscal implications relating to revenues, expenditures or debt, and the probable cost of the bill, amendment, or resolution.
 In preparing the fiscal note, the Director of the Legislative Research Council may use information or data supplied by any person, agency, organization, or governmental unit that the director deems reliable.
 The director shall state the sources of the information or data used and may state the extent to which the director relied on the information or data in preparing the fiscal note.
-If the director is unable to acquire or develop sufficient information or data to prepare a fiscal note, the director determines that the fiscal impact of a bill, amendment, or resolution cannot be determined, the director may prepare the fiscal note stating that fact, and the fiscal note shall be deemed to comply with this rule.
+If the director is unable to acquire or develop sufficient information or data to prepare a fiscal note, the director may prepare the fiscal note stating that fact, and the fiscal note shall be deemed to comply with this rule.
+If the director determines that the fiscal impact of a bill, amendment, or resolution cannot be determined, the director may prepare the fiscal note stating that fact, and the fiscal note shall be deemed to comply with this rule.
 This rule does not apply to prison or jail population cost estimates required by §§ 2-9-33 and 2-9-34.

 6C-1.1.
 Request for fiscal note or prison or jail population cost estimate by any member.

 A fiscal note or prison or jail population cost estimate may be requested by: